cosmus-njagi/calculator-portal/README.md

 ## Development server<br>
 -Run npm install to set up dependencies.<br>
--Run `ng serve` for a dev server.
+-Run `ng serve` for a dev server. <br>
--Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.<br>
+-Navigate to `http://localhost:4200/`. <br> -The application will automatically reload if you change any of the source files.<br>
 <br><br><br>